-The Geminid meteor shower is for most, the highlight of the meteor shower calendar in 2012.
+Starting on 4 December and ending on the 17 December, the Geminid meteor shower is for most, the highlight of the meteor shower calendar in 2015.

-To find out when further meteor events are taking place visit the Meteorwatch website.
+For top star gazing tips check out our guide to watching the Geminid meteor shower (PDF, 140 kB) , and to find out when other meteor events are taking place visit the Meteorwatch website.

 Back to the events calendar.